 Preparing your business for supply chain challenges

-This holiday season – along with its unique challenges – underscores the importance of supply chain visibility and transparency.
+2020's holiday season – along with its unique challenges – underscores the importance of supply chain visibility and transparency.
 Cloud-based visibility platforms make it easy for customers and partners to quickly view the status of shipments in real time and provide updates for any exceptions.

 Carriers looking for additional loads to fill empty miles or shippers looking for capacity can also turn to Trimble and Kuebix’s Community Load Match platform, which connects Kuebix’s community of more than 25,000 shippers with a carrier community from Trimble’s network of 1.3 million commercial trucks, digital freight matching services and brokers to meet truckload needs on one platform.